kraloveckey/pm2-prometheus-exporter/README.md

           application: 'pm2-app-name'
 ```

-Once Prometheus and Grafana are set up, you can add following Dashboard.
+Once Prometheus and Grafana are set up, you can add following [`Dashboard`](grafana/pm2-prometheus-exporter-dashboard.json).
 Navigate to the Grafana dashboard page, click on **"New –> Import"** and paste the dashboard template URL or import via dashboard JSON model.
 Then, customize the dashboard as needed.

 <img src="grafana/dashboard1.png" alt="Alt text" width="750" height="350">